ganmath/technical-assessment/README.md

 ### 1. Modular Architecture:

 The project follows a modular architecture, allowing for focused development, maintainability, and scalability.
-Each submodule operates independently, serving a specific purpose within the broader technical assessment context.
+Each submodule operates independently, serving a purpose of creating vectors and it statistics.

 ### 2. Data Population (Vector Population Module):